TheWalrus368/SYSC3303_Project/README.txt

 Authors
 -------
-README written by Claire and JavaDocs written by Brian and Darren Developed by Darren and Brian (main code) and Claire and Tony (test cases) UML Class Diagram by Tony and Timing Diagram by Daniel
+README written by Daniel and JavaDocs written by Claire, Tony, Brian and Darren Developed by Darren and Brian (main code) and Claire (MetricsLogger and LogAnalyzer) and Tony (colored terminal test cases) UML Class Diagram by Tony and Timing Diagram by Daniel